Whereiswendy/CryptoClustering/README.md

 # Module 19 Challenge Instructions
 *Source: Provided by edX Boot Camps LLC*

-## Due Thursday by 23:59 Points 100 Submitting a text entry box or a website url

 In this challenge, you’ll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 ## **Before You Begin** ✨